 Bremerton’s Budget Mess

 Mayor Wheeler inherited a strong budget, complete with a $15 million rainy day fund.
-Today, that fund is drying up, and our city is deep in the red.
+The Mayor’s 2025-26 budget will deplete that fund to $6m and our city is deep in the red.
+Jeff Coughlin voted against the budget, the only city council member to do so.

 Bremerton wasn’t built in a day…